GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a self-taught software engineer formally trained as a Civil engineer and teacher.
-I'm starting a Master's in Data Science in October with Eastern U. To prepare I'm learning Python, and familiarlizing myself with: numpy, colab, mathplotlib, seaborn, and pandas.
+I'm starting a Master's in Data Science in October with Eastern U. Concurrently, I'm doing Kickstart Coding Bootcamp to get more complex projects into my portfolio.
+To prepare for my Masters, I'm learning Python, and familiarlizing myself with: numpy, colab, mathplotlib, seaborn, and pandas.
 If there's time, then R, Excel, SQL, and cleaning up my older courses in JS, React, etc.

 I love programming, creating, and my side gig is teaching police officers to pass their mathematics and language testing and interviews.
 I know HTML, CSS, Python, some Ruby, and some JS, PHP, and SQL.
 Working on projects to develop expertise at deeper levels in a Bootcamp.